-Intended for early-stage MSc and PhD students, and final semester undergraduates, who are using some kind of spatial analysis in their thesis projects.
+Intended for early-stage MSc and PhD students, and final semester undergraduates, who are using some kind of spatial or spatio-temporal analysis in their thesis projects.

-Theory and practice of applying geo-spatial data for resource inventory and analysis, biophysical process modeling, and land surveys.
+Theory and practice of applying geo-spatial data for resource inventory and analysis, biophysical process modeling, and regional studies.
 Emphasizes use and evaluation of spatial analytical methods applied to agronomic and environmental systems and processes.
 Laboratory section is used to process, analyze, and visualize geo-spatial data of interest to the student, ending in a student project linked to the student’s on-going or proposed thesis/exit project research.

-Lecture slides used in the current course (PDF)
+Lecture slides used in the 2022 course (PDF)